Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

 \end{enumerate} \end{definition}

-The above definition of Schur polynomials is due to Littlewood; notice that it holds over the ground ring $\Z$, and hence over any commutative unital ground ring.
-Now suppose $m=N$; then it is well-known that this is equivalent to Cauchy's definition of Schur polynomials:
+The definition of Schur polynomials is due to Littlewood; notice that it holds over the ground ring $\Z$, and hence over any commutative unital ground ring.
+If $m=N$, then this definition is equivalent~\cite{Macdonald} to Cauchy's definition of Schur polynomials:

 This is consistent with setting $s_\bn(\bu) = 0$ if $\bn$ has two equal coordinates, since the left-hand matrix has two equal columns in that case.